Great Yarmouth: Sport and leisure

 The main local football club is Great Yarmouth Town, known as the Bloaters, which plays in the Eastern Counties League.
 Its ground is at Wellesley Recreation Ground, named after Sir Arthur Wellesley, later to become the Duke of Wellington.
-There is strong East Anglian rivalry with Gorleston.
+There is a strong East Anglian rivalry with Gorleston.
 Local football clubs are served by the Great Yarmouth and District League.

 Great Yarmouth has a horse racecourse that features a chute allowing races of one mile (1 mi) on the straight.

 Speedway racing was staged before and after the Second World War.
 The meetings were held at the greyhound stadium in Caister Road.
 The post-war team was known as the Yarmouth Bloaters, after the smoked fish.
 Banger and Stock car racing are also staged there.

 The main Marina leisure centre, built in 1981, has a large swimming pool and conference facilities; it holds live entertainment, such as summer pantomime variety shows produced by local entertainers Hanton & Dean.
 The centre is run by the Great Yarmouth Sport and Leisure Trust.
 The Trust was set up in April 2006 to run the building as a charitable non-profit-making organisation.

-At the beginning of the 2008 summer season, a world's first Segway Grand Prix was opened at the Pleasure Beach gardens.
+At the beginning of the 2008 summer season, the world's first Segway Grand Prix was opened at the Pleasure Beach gardens.

 The English Pool Association (EPA), the governing body for 8-Ball Pool in England, holds its National Finals Competitions (including Inter-County and Inter-League, singles and team competitions, and England trials) over several weekends through the year at the Vauxhall Holiday Park on the outskirts of Great Yarmouth.

+Local media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals is received from the Tacolneston transmitter or from one of the two local relay transmitters (Great Yarmouth and Gorleston on Sea).

+The town’s local radio stations are BBC Radio Norfolk on 95.1 FM, Heart East on 102.4 FM, Greatest Hits Radio Norfolk & North Suffolk (formerly The Beach) on 103.4 FM, and Harbour Radio, a community radio station that broadcasts from the town on 107.4 FM.

+The Great Yarmouth Mercury is the town's weekly local newspaper, alongside the county-wide newspaper Eastern Daily Press.